 Joins are still available as an option for combining your data.
 Double-click a logical table to go to the join canvas.
 For more information, see Where did joins go?

-Watch a video: For an overview of data source enhancements and an introduction to using relationships in Tableau, see this 5-minute video.
+Watch a video: For an introduction to using relationships in Tableau, see this 5-minute video.

 For related information about how relationship queries work, see these Tableau blog posts: